aerobless/theowinter.ch-2016/_includes/index.md

 * **[ToxicTodo](https://github.com/aerobless/ToxicTodo):** a fancy, server-based, multi-access todo list written in Java.
 The server application is multi-threaded, lightweight and runs perfectly on a raspberry pi.
 * **[ghoul.io](http://ghoul.io):** My Jekyll-based blog about tech & various awesome stuff that I find on the interwebs.
 It's still not publicly accessible yet.
+* **[GitHubHistorian](https://github.com/aerobless/GitHubHistorian):** A lightweight python script that enables you to delete old GitHub-Repositories without losing your commit-history.

 ## Links to social media and more